grantwall/testinggan2/run.md

 <div style="text-align: center;">
     <div style="margin-top:1%">
         <br>
-With TensorFlow JS the network runs on your device: the image is not sent and processed by the server!
+        With <a href="https://www.tensorflow.org/js">TensorFlow JS</a> the network runs on your device: the image is not sent and processed by the server!
         <br>
         Please notice that:
         <br>